eastmallingresearch/Shotgun_metagenomics/Taxonomy/README.md

 The below works but it is better to use the script for corrected counts further down

-Best bet is to use kaiju tools to create a table of counts at the species rank - this can then be manipulated in R
+Use kaiju tools to create a table of counts at the species rank - this can then be manipulated in R
 The kaiju2table program is fast.

 ```shell